muhammad-zakir/payon-stories-unofficial-calculator/readme.md

     - ~~Battle mastery new formula~~ and add aspd +12% if skill is lvl 10 (don't know how to apply it correctly, maybe at the same time as spear quicken calculation ?)
     - ~~Turn undead new damage on failure formula~~
     - ~~Remove slow poison skill~~
-    - Add renew skill ? (has no effect, just heals and stops the heal reduction of poison)

 - Monk
     - ~~Dodge new flee formula~~